edurdias/RunningObjects/README.md

 	PM> Install-Package RunningObjects

 #**Documentation**
 We are working to improve the documentation, including blog posts and webcasts.
-You can always check our [Get Started](http://runningobjects.com/get-started "Get Started") page.
+You can always check our [Getting Started](http://runningobjects.com/p/getting-started "Getting Started") page.

 #**License**
-Running Objects uses the Microsoft Public License, you can check it out [here](http://opensource.org/licenses/ms-pl "Running Objects License (MS-PL)").
+Running Objects uses the Microsoft Public License, you can check it out [here](http://runningobjects.com/p/license "Running Objects License (MS-PL)").

 #**Issues**
 We track our development and also issues using the GitHub Issues.
 Please check it out [here](https://github.com/edurdias/RunningObjects/issues?state=open "Running Objects Issues").